Stanbrook Abbey: 20th century

-The community believed they were keeping papal enclosure from 1880 when they moved into their new quarters.
+The community believed they adhered to papal enclosure from 1880 when they moved into their new quarters.
 However, the rules of papal enclosure are not compatible with running a school.
-The new abbey project had envisaged the school expanding in a proposed separate wing, but this would have split the community between those strictly enclosed and teaching externs.
-Hazel Hastings was one of the later pupils as her mother had become a nun.
-She said there were about twelve pupils who wore black habits and veils and the learnt liturgy, plainsong, Latin, calligraphy, heraldry, and astronomy.
+The new abbey project had envisaged the school expanding in a proposed separate wing.
+This would have split the community between those strictly enclosed and teaching externs.
+Hazel Hastings was one of the later pupils, as her mother had become a nun.
+She said there were about twelve pupils who wore black habits and veils and learnt liturgy, plainsong, Latin, calligraphy, heraldry, and astronomy.
 She left in about 1911.
-In 1918 the school (which had always been small) was closed.
+In 1918 the small school closed.